-We are a development stage company with a very small amount of revenue and do not expect to generate additional revenues unless and until after our patent portfolio, or part of it, is commercialized.
-We do not anticipate launching any new products into the market until the first quarter of 2009, at the earliest.
-We will need to raise additional capital to fund our operations and our litigation against Microsoft and there can be no assurance that we will be successful in doing so on acceptable terms or at all.
-We anticipate that our existing cash and cash equivalents, together with net proceeds from this offering, at an assumed public offering price of \$1.50 per share and associated warrants and assuming no warrants are exercised, may only be sufficient to fund our operations for the next three months.
-See the "Liquidity and Capital Resources" section in this prospectus for additional information.
+We are a development stage company with a very small amount of revenue and do not expect to generate additional revenues unless and until our patent portfolio, or part of it, is commercialized.
+We may need to raise additional capital to fund our operations and our litigation against Microsoft and there can be no assurance that we will be successful in doing so on acceptable terms or at all.
+Our inability to generate sufficient cash flow or raise other funds to meet our expenses, obligations and sustain our operations raises substantial doubt about our ability to continue as a going concern.